 New Jersey State Council on the Arts

 Grants of $4,000 to New Jersey individuals for arts and crafts mentorship activities and projects.
 Funding is intended to support the efforts of local master artists and craftspersons as they mentor apprentices in folk and traditional arts.
 Priority will be given to proposals that support art forms that are in danger of being lost or that help to preserve an endangered language.
-The application process requires that each apprentice apply with a master artist as a team.

-A Master folk artist is someone who has learned a traditional art as part of community life and has attained a high level of excellence in the eyes of other community members.
-An Apprentice is someone from the same cultural group who has demonstrated ability and commitment to learning and practicing the traditional art of the Master.
+A master folk artist is someone who has learned a traditional art as part of community life and has attained a high level of excellence in the eyes of other community members.
+An apprentice is someone from the same cultural group who has demonstrated ability and commitment to learning and practicing the traditional art of the master.